santacionx/santacionx/README.md

 ## About Me

 👋 Greetings!
-I'm Savitha, a fervent computer science engineer, an unstoppable force in the crucible of challenges.
+I'm Savitha, a fervent computer science engineer, an unstoppable in the crucible of challenges.
 My passion lies in mastering the full spectrum of full-stack development, spanning both mobile and web realms.

 ## Current Focus